 If the latter is the case, there’s a solid shout for Mayweather to be number two on the infinite list of Michigan‘s best.

 Robinson has been named the best by many of his peers.
 But we could need more time to pass before both could truly be compared.

-A completely different generation, and really, a completely alternative sport these days.
-Fighters compete much less than Robinson’s heyday of the 1940s and 1950s.
+It’s an entirely different generation and an utterly alternative sport these days.
+Fighters compete much less than in Robinson’s heyday of the 1940s and 1950s.

-Mayweather prides himself on being TBE, self-styled ‘The Best Ever’.
-It could be that the outspoken welterweight is not even the best from his own state.
+Mayweather prides himself on being TBE, self-styled “The Best Ever.”
+It could be that the outspoken welterweight is not even the best in his state.